Breaking News from AWS re:Invent

 Widgets are always in edit mode and may be edited at any time.

 STEP 1.
-In your dashboard, navigate to Dashboard tab > Custom Dashboards.
+In your dashboard, navigate to the Dashboard tab > Custom Dashboards.

 STEP 3.
 Click on the dashboard you wish to view and modify as desired.

-• When you click on SAVE dropdown menu, you will have the option to select either SAVE or SAVE AS.
-SAVE makes changes to your current dashboard; SAVE AS clones your dashboard and saves the changes, while maintaining the original as is.
+• When you click on the SAVE dropdown menu, you can select either SAVE or SAVE AS.
+SAVE changes your current dashboard; SAVE AS clones your dashboard and saves the changes while maintaining the original as is.

-• If you choose to SAVE AS, a popup will appear requiring that you name your cloned dashboard.
+• If you choose to SAVE AS, a popup requires you to name your cloned dashboard.

 STEP 4.
 Once you have made changes to a widget, click SAVE.
 This saves your entire dashboard.
 Click RESET to revert your changes and view the previously saved dashboard.